lmweber/STexampleData/README.md

 ### Release version

-To install the stable release version, install the latest release version of R from [CRAN](https://cran.r-project.org/), then install the Bioconductor package installer and the `STexampleData` package as follows.
+To install the stable release version, install the latest release version of R from [CRAN](https://cran.r-project.org/), then install the Bioconductor package installer and the `STexampleData` package:

 ```
 install.packages("BiocManager")